igvteam/igv-reports/README.md

 A variant report consists of a table of variants and associated igv views for each variant.
 Variant reports are created with the script create_variant_report.py.
 Command line arguments are described below.
-Although _--tracks_ is optional, a typical report will include an alignment (BAM) file from which the variants were called.
+Although _--tracks_ is optional, a typical report will include at least an alignment track (BAM or CRAM) file from which the variants were called.

 **Arguments:**
 * Required